RICHMOND’S OLYMPIANS

 ROWENA “ROWIE” WEBSTER #7

-Rowie’s Water Polo journey began at Richmond in the U12 competition, following in the footsteps of her three older siblings.
-Throughout her career, she has represented the Richmond Water Polo Club, the Victorian Tigers, Balmain Tigers in Sydney, and currently plays for the Victorian Phoenix.
-A standout player, Rowie holds the National League record for the most goals in a single season, scoring an impressive 99 goals.
+Rowie’s water polo journey began at Richmond, playing in the U12s and following in the footsteps of her three older siblings.
+Over her extensive playing career, she represented Richmond Water Polo Club, the Victorian Tigers, Balmain Tigers in Sydney, and the Victorian Phoenix.
+A prolific scorer as well as a tenacious defender, Rowie still holds the National League record for most goals in a single season, an incredible 99.

-Under coach Phil Bower at Balmain, Rowie helped the Australian Junior Team secure gold at the 2007 FINA World Junior Championships.
-She also played collegiate Water Polo at Arizona State University before moving to Greece in 2008 to compete in the professional league.
+Internationally, she was a key member of the Australian Junior Team that won gold at the 2007 FINA World Junior Championships under coach Phil Bower.
+Her talent also saw her play NCAA collegiate water polo at Arizona State University before heading to Greece to compete in the professional league in 2008.

 Ian Mills is a two-time Olympian, having represented Australia at the 1964 Tokyo and 1976 Montreal Olympic Games.
 He was also part of the Australian team at the inaugural World Championships in Belgrade (1973) and again in Cali (1975).
 Over his illustrious career, Ian earned 222 caps for Australia.